Clinton-Davis/focus_fitness/testing.md

 Blogs
-As a user, I want to be able to browse the blogs list As a user, I want to be able to read the blog post I'm interested in.
-As a user, I would like to be able to search for a blog post As a user, I would like only other logged-in users to see my members blog posts.
-As a user, I would like to be able to comment on other members' blogs posts Tests
+As a user, I would like to be able to search for a blog post I'm interested in As a user, I would like only other logged-in users to see my members' blog posts and I would like to be able to comment on other members' blogs posts.
+Tests
 Check to see if blog posts are being shown.
 Check when blog post is clicked it goes to the blog post detail page